zorrodong/germcell/README.md

 In addition, the expression value on log2 (TPM/10+1) and UMI counts data are available in the compressed zip file: germcell_expression_values_and_umi_counts.rar

 #4：
-The supplemental discussion includes two parts: (i) The Expression Characteristics of Ribosome-associated Genes and RNA-binding Proteins; (2) Species Specifically Expressed Genes in Mouse and Human FGCs and Gonad Niche Cells.
+The supplemental discussion includes two parts: (i) The Expression Characteristics of Ribosome-associated Genes and RNA-binding Proteins; (ii) Species Specifically Expressed Genes in Mouse and Human FGCs and Gonad Niche Cells.